4 ways to deal with Competitors

 - Emerging start-ups - The next big thing, those who have the potential to become key competitors.

-- Watching – Potential competitors who have the resources to smash a hole in the market.
+- Surveillance - Potential competitors who have the resources to smash a hole in the market.

 If you start losing business to s competitor, find out why.
 Is their product better than yours?
 Have they made improvements or made it more attractive.
 Ignore the competition at your peril.
 It will be disastrous for our business.